-In the second sequence we see Paolo Maltese in an off white 6×3 suits that has some black piping along the slanted pockets, a black triangle accent just above the back vent, and an horizontal black accent on his off white waistcoat.
+In the second sequence, we see Paolo Maltese in an off white 6×3 suits that has some black piping along the slanted pockets, a black triangle accent just above the back vent, and an horizontal black accent on his off white waistcoat.
 On his head, he wears a silver snap brim with a black and silver ribbon.
-On his feet you can spot a pair of black and white spectators.
+On his feet, you can spot a pair of black and white spectators.
 Also, he enjoys his cane as well as his snap brim felt hats or Panama hats.
-While the pocket square is red, his tie is blue and pink and interestingly he wears it with a tie stick pin as well as with a collar pin.
-This is a bit much for a well dressed gentleman and hence it harmonizes perfectly with his flashy Mafioso character.
+While the pocket square is red, his tie is blue and pink and, interestingly, he wears it with a tie stick pin as well as with a collar pin.
+This is a bit much for a well-dressed gentleman, and hence, it harmonizes perfectly with his flashy Mafioso character.

 While Paolo keeps changing throughout the scenes from a plaid sportscoat to a navy chalk stripe suit, his chauffeur wears a light brown suit with overplaids in white and dark brown for most of the time.
-He wears it either with a bow tie or a tie and tops it off with a boater and spectator shoes.
+He wears it with either a bow tie or a tie and tops it off with a boater and spectator shoes.

 Other than the main characters, the clothes of the staff is spot on.
 On the one hand, the sommelier wears a tastevin around his neck and his tailcoat’s lapels are only partly covered with silk, which looks very elegant.
 On the other hand, the Italian server wears a black tie with his tail suit and blue waistcoat, so he is distinctly different than the guest that might show up in full fig (white tie ensemble).